 - Doctors who work with your doctors.
 If you seek care at Duke and continue your radiation or chemotherapy closer to home, our doctors will coordinate your treatment plan with your doctors.
 We also provide second opinions and share information with doctors near you.

 - Support for your whole being.
 Our comprehensive cancer support services range from helping patients minimize the side effects of treatment to coping with the emotional and psychological effects of diagnosis and treatment.
 Our breast cancer survivorship clinic also pulls together a range of resources specially designed to help survivors after treatment ends.
+View all of our breast cancer support groups in our event calendar.

 - Nationally accredited breast imaging program.
 Our breast cancer program is an American College of Radiology Breast Center of Excellence, and has undergone a rigorous review process to ensure it meets and follows national standards and guidelines.
 It is accredited in breast ultrasound, breast MRI, screening mammograms, and diagnostic mammograms and stereotactic biopsies.